DEEPMATTER GROUP PLC

 Lauren Lees, Finance Director

-Term of office: Appointed as Financial Controller in October 2018, and appointed Finance Director in June 2019.
+Term of office: Appointed as Financial Controller in October 2018, and appointed Finance Director on 28 June 2019.

 Current external appointments: None